phillip-kruger/quinoa-and-rest/README.md

 We will start with case 3 and 6 as they are relevant to https://github.com/quarkiverse/quarkus-quinoa/issues/666

-## Case 3 - The correct usage to do this.
+## Case 3 - The correct way to do this.

-When you decide to serve 2 technologies over HTTP (REST and Quinoa) the correct way to do it would be to have them serving from different root.
+When you decide to serve 2 technologies over HTTP (REST and Quinoa) the correct way to do it would be to have them serving from different roots.
 Example, you might choose to serve all WebPages from `/` and all REST from `/api`.
 This way the technologies do not "step on each other's toes"

-So, in case 3 we server Quinoa on naked (/) and all REST on /api (via `quarkus.rest.path=/api`)
+So, in case 3 we server Quinoa on naked (`/`) and all REST on `/api` (via `quarkus.rest.path=/api`)

+We also:

-- Added custom exception mapper
+- Added custom exception mapper, and
-- SPA routing turned on (via `quarkus.quinoa.enable-spa-routing=true`)
+- Turned on SPA routing (via `quarkus.quinoa.enable-spa-routing=true`)

 ### The old way (Quarkus 3.8)

 We had this Build item called ResumeOn404, that is used when the user enable SPA in Quinoa.
-This was needed because NotFound was handled by each webextension themselves, and not by the underlying VertX.
+This was needed because NotFound was handled by each extension themselves, and not by the underlying VertX.

 #### Results: